mansoorameen/date-range-picker/README.md

 # Date Range Picker

+### Features

+1. **Custom Calendar**:
-A fully custim built calendar with feature choose and pick date ranges built using React and TypeScript
+   - A fully custom-built calendar UI using React and TypeScript.

-Pick a date range from the calendar
+   - Allows users to select a date range.

+2. **Weekend Disabling**:
-Weekends are disabled and cannot be picked to choose date range
+   - Weekends (Saturday and Sunday) are disabled and cannot be selected.

+3. **Highlighted Date Range**:
-Higlight the selected date range, excluding weekends
+   - Highlights only the selected weekdays within the chosen range, excluding weekends.

-Predefined date ranges- Lat 7/30 days, this month and last month
+4. **Predefined Ranges**:
+   - Includes predefined date ranges such as:
+     - Last 7 days
+     - Last 30 days
+     - This month
+     - Last month